AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/app-document.md

 ### addImage()

-Adds an image (including a Ps/Ai file) to the current page.
+Adds an image (including gif/Ps/Ai files) to the current page.

 #### Signature